maxsonBraunLab/Bulk-RNA-seq-pipeline-SE/README.md

 ```

+Please make sure to match your file to the following format: `{sample}.fastq.gz` where the term `sample` can contain alphanumerical characters.

 # 2. Prepare your conda environment

 Continue forward if you don't have a conda environment with a clean install of snakemake.